Kuanhao-Chao/splam/docs/source/content/behind_scenes.rst

 Model input & output dimension
 --------------------------------

 The input to the model is a 800bp one-hot-encoded DNA sequence in the dimension of :code:`4 x 800`.
-The output is a :code:`3 x 800` array, with every column representing a base pair, and each row reflecting its probability of being a donor site, acceptor site, or neither (as shown in :numref:`splam_input`).
+The output is a :code:`3 x 800` array, with every column representing a base pair, and each row reflecting its probability of being a donor site, acceptor site, or neither (as shown in :numref:`splam-input`).
 The three scores sum up to 1.
 For the development of Splam, we used the Pytorch version 1.13.0 framework.

-.. _splam_input:
+.. _splam-input:
 .. figure::  ../_images/splam_input.png
     :align:   center
     :scale:   7 %